saifullah73/Test-Suite-Reduction/README.md

 #### Example
 `node ddMin-ensemble.js 10 experiments/async-new.csv 10`

-### testCaseSelection
+### Greedy Selection
-Does a selection of test cases which together kill all of mutants and returns a list of test cases ordered in decreasing manner of most mutants killed by test case (a csv output testCaseSelectionOutputs.csv is also produced)
+Does a selection of test cases which together kill all of mutants and returns a list of test cases ordered in decreasing manner of most mutants killed by test case (a csv output greedyMinOutputs.csv is also produced)
-`node testCaseSelection.js <path to csv> <debug>`
+`node greedyMin.js <path to csv> <debug>`
 #### Example
-For debug Mode, the script will produce a testCaseSelectionDebug.csv output
+For debug Mode, the script will produce a greedyMinDebug.csv output
-`node testCaseSelection.js files/uuid-new.csv debug`
+`node greedyMin.js files/uuid-new.csv debug`
 For normal mode
-`node testCaseSelection.js files/uuid-new.csv`
+`node greedyMin.js files/uuid-new.csv`

-### testCaseSelection-ensemble
+### GreedyMin-ensemble
-Executes multiple runs of testCaseSelection
+Executes multiple runs of greedyMin
-`node testCaseSelection-ensemble.js <numbers of runs to execute> <path to csv>`
+`node greedyMin-ensemble.js <numbers of runs to execute> <path to csv>`